 To use the MEDDIC sales methodology effectively, discover the six key framework elements detailed below (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, and Champion.)

-Then, apply these elements to your sales opportunities to assess their potential and prioritise your efforts.
+Then, apply these elements to your sales opportunities to assess their potential and prioritize your efforts.

 Here’s how to do it: